 How will I receive my payment?

 According to the IRS, most of these payments will be sent via ACH (Direct Deposit) without any action on your part.
-If you filed your 2019 tax return and have an account linked to your tax refund, the IRS will calculate and automatically direct deposit your payment into the account you provided on your tax return.
+If you filed your 2020 tax return and have an account linked to your tax refund, the IRS will calculate and automatically direct deposit your payments into the account you provided on your tax return.
 If you receive Social Security, Railroad Retirement or Social Security Disability Insurance benefits via direct deposit, your payment will automatically go to that associated account, even if you didn’t file a tax return.

 I want to update/change my direct deposit information.
 How do I go about making the change?

 If you want to change or update your direct deposit information with the IRS, you can provide your Envista account information online through the secure portal on the IRS website.
-This will allow you to receive your payment sooner instead of waiting for a check in the mail.
+This will allow you to receive your payments sooner instead of waiting for a check in the mail.

 I don’t want to wait for a paper check and would prefer to have my payment sent through direct deposit.
 What information do I need?